ConvexSupabaseVibe CodingAI Coding

 Convex isn't "no dashboard," but it's much closer to "most changes are in code."

-The honest section: when Supabase is the better choice
+When Supabase is the better choice

 Pick Supabase when:

-• You want SQL-first development and the Postgres ecosystem (extensions, tooling, direct DB access)
+- You want SQL-first development and the Postgres ecosystem (extensions, tooling, direct DB access)

-• You have a strong Postgres/RLS mental model and want DB-enforced policy guarantees
+- You have a strong Postgres/RLS mental model and want DB-enforced policy guarantees

-• You need analytics-style querying or lots of third-party tooling that assumes Postgres
+- You need analytics-style querying or lots of third-party tooling that assumes Postgres

-• You want self-hosting / portability
+- You want self-hosting / portability

-A practical decision checklist (for vibe coders)
+A practical decision checklist when coding with AI

 Choose Convex if most of these are true:

-• You're building with TypeScript and want the backend to feel like code
+- You're building with TypeScript and want the backend to feel like code

-• You want realtime updates without custom wiring
+- You want realtime updates without custom wiring

-• You want permissions in PR-reviewable code
+- You want permissions in PR-reviewable code

-• You expect to do a lot of prompt-driven iteration and refactors
+- You expect to do a lot of prompt-driven iteration and refactors

-• You want lots of small deployments/experiments
+- You want lots of small deployments/experiments

 Choose Supabase if most of these are true:

-• You want Postgres as a product requirement (not just "it's familiar")
+- You want Postgres as a product requirement (not just "it's familiar")

-• You want SQL access for many internal tools/teams
+- You want SQL access for many internal tools/teams

-• You're comfortable investing in schema/RLS/migrations discipline early
+- You're comfortable investing in schema/RLS/migrations discipline early

-• You have a plan for serverless DB connection management
+- You have a plan for serverless DB connection management